delendum-xyz/zk-knowledge/README.md

       - A theory of interaction combinator arithmetization, towards compiling formally verified code into circuits
       - No timeline on this; still in basic research
-- [Kestrel Institute](https://www.kestrel.edu) is a research lab that has worked with [Aleo](https://www.aleo.org/) on [Leo](https://leo-lang.org/)
+- [Kestrel Institute](https://www.kestrel.edu) is a research lab that has proved functional correctness of a number of R1CS gadgets using the ACL2 theorem prover.
+(Kestrel also does a lot of other FV work, including on Yul, Solidity, Ethereum, and Bitcoin)
+   - They [formalized and proved](https://www.cs.utexas.edu/users/moore/acl2/manuals/latest/index.html?topic=ZKSEMAPHORE____SEMAPHORE) the functional correctness of parts of the Ethereum Semaphore R1CS
+   - They [formalized and proved](https://www.cs.utexas.edu/users/moore/acl2/manuals/latest/index.html?topic=ZCASH____ZCASH) the functional correctness of parts of the Zcash Sapling protocol.
+An overview of the process:
+     - Used the [ACL2](https://www.cs.utexas.edu/users/moore/acl2/) proof assistant to formalize specs of parts of the Zcash Sapling protocol
+     - Formalized rank 1 constraint systems [(R1CS) in ACL2](https://www.cs.utexas.edu/users/moore/acl2/manuals/latest/index.html?topic=R1CS____R1CS)
+     - Used an extraction tool to fetch the R1CS gadgets from the Bellman implementation, and then used the [Axe](https://www.kestrel.edu/research/axe/) toolkit to lift the R1CS into logic
+     - Proved in ACL2 that those R1CS gadgets are semantically equivalent to their specs, implying soundness and completeness
+- [Aleo](https://www.aleo.org/) is developing programming languages such as [Leo](https://leo-lang.org/) that compile to constraint systems such as R1CS
-   - Aleo aims to create a verifying circuit compiler for Leo
+     - Aleo aims to create a verifying compiler for Leo, with theorems of correct compilation generated and checked using the ACL2 theorem prover
-   - They aim to support proving the correctness of circuits integrating Leo-compiled circuitry with manually written R1CS, using Kestrel's [Axe](https://www.kestrel.edu/research/axe/) toolkit
+     - Aleo has also done post-hoc verification of R1CS gadgets using Kestrel Institute's [Axe](https://www.kestrel.edu/research/axe/) toolkit
 - Nomadic Labs is a consulting firm that works on Tezos and they built the sapling protocol into a tezos contract.
 They also do a lot of FV [work](https://www.nomadic-labs.com/)
    - They used the [ACL2](https://www.cs.utexas.edu/users/moore/acl2/) proof assistant to formalize specs of parts of the Zcash protocol
    - They formalized rank 1 constraint systems (R1CS) in ACL2